patrickbwarren/transam-triton/TRIMCC.md

 ### Other TriMCC codes

-All `.tri` codes below can be compiled to binaries suitable for the [emulator](EMULATOR.md) by
+All `.tri` codes below can be compiled to tape binaries suitable for the [emulator](EMULATOR.md) by
 ```
 ./trimcc <src_file> -o <tape_file>